 Natzu Shimizu Bathroom September 21st, 2017

 I’ve always wanted a freestanding bathtub.
 I'm not really sure why.
 There's just something so appealing about all the different sizes and shapes and how they sit so independently in a room and seem to virtually say "Look at me".
 And now these designers have given me 16 more reasons why I need to get one.
 Take advantage of the view.
 "I must admit that the homeowners drove the decisions for these tubs" says James Crisp of Crisp Architects (see next photo also).
 "The real inspiration is the view.
 If a master bath has a separate shower and room for a freestanding tub strategically positioned to enjoy a great view the big question is why not?"
 This tub is from Waterworks.

-Manya Matveev Bathroom September 26th, 2017
+Manya Matveev Bathroom September 21st, 2017

 Edda Braune Interior September 21st, 2017